 In Oklahoma a probate of a person’s estate should file in one or more of the following counties:

-2. In the county in which the decedent died, leaving an estate therein, the deceased not being a resident of this state.
+2. In the county in which the decedent died, leaving an estate in that County, and the deceased is not a resident of this state.

 3. In the county in which any part of the estate of the deceased may be, where the decedent died out of this state, and the decedent was not a resident of this state at the time of his death.